 - Private insurance carriers – Most businesses buy a policy from a licensed insurer.

-- New York State Insurance Fund (NYSIF) – A state-run insurance provider that offers competitive rates.
+- New York State Insurance Fund (NYSIF) – A state-run workers’ compensation insurance in New York that offers competitive rates.

 - Self-insurance – Large businesses may apply to self-insure, but must meet strict financial requirements.

-Whether you’re a contractor, restaurant owner, or retail operator, having the right workers’ compensation policy helps protect your team and your business.
+Whether you’re a contractor, restaurant owner, or retail operator, having the right workers’ compensation insurance in New York helps protect your team and your business.
 Compare quotes from top carriers and get insured fast.

 Start your free quote today.